workingDog/StixToNeoDB/how-2-convert.md

-### To convert Stix-2.1 objects to graphML, Cypher statements, CSV and binary.
+## To convert Stix-2.1 objects to graphML, Cypher statements, CSV and binary.

-Install neo4j-3.2.1 from the zip or tar file, not the exe or dmg.
+Install [neo4j-3.2.1](https://neo4j.com/download/other-releases/) from the zip or tar file, not the exe or dmg and click on Neo4j 3.2.1 (tar) to download it.

-e.g. for macOS go to: https://neo4j.com/download/other-releases/
-click on Neo4j 3.2.1 (tar) to download it.

 Untar/unzip into a directory of your choice, let say, "myneo4j"

-Setup the tools required for exporting to other formats, go to: https://github.com/jexp/neo4j-shell-tools and download the "neo4j-shell-tools_3.0.1.zip" file.
+Setup the tools required for exporting to other formats, go to [neo4j-shell-tools](https://github.com/jexp/neo4j-shell-tools) and download the "neo4j-shell-tools_3.0.1.zip" file.

 Unzip neo4j-shell-tools.zip and copy the 4 jar files into your "myneo4j/lib" directory.